honnix/douban.fm/README.md

     -r, --remote remote              mpd remote host, in format of <IP>:<Port>
-    -c, --channel channel            which channel to play if not provided, channel 0 will be selected but who knows what it is -l, --list                       list all available channels
+    -c, --channel channel            which channel to play if not provided, channel 0 will be selected but who knows what it is -k, --kbps kbps                  set kbps
+                                     if not provided, 64kbps will be used as default for non-pro user this option simply does not work -l, --list                       list all available channels
     -i, --interaction [port]         start an http server for interaction if omit port, 3000 will be used by default